Banty Raids: Plot

 The beatnik rooster constantly sneaks away to dance with the hens and kiss them.
 Foghorn eventually catches on that his young visitor is attracted to the "fairer sex", and decides to run a test on him.
 He shows the beatnik pictures of the Dawg, himself and a lady hen in an evening dress, the latter of which gets a wild reaction out of the banty ("Yahoo!
 Wildsville!") and confirms Foggy's suspicions ("Hah, just like I thought!
 He's wacky over females!").
 The Barnyard Dawg also learns of this and, seeing an opportunity to get back at Foghorn, offers to aid the hip rooster.
-After the hen-obsessed rooster agrees, the dog has him stand in a nearby circle and sends a toy tank to seek out Foggy ("Uh oh.
+After the hen-obsessed rooster agrees with him, the dog has him stand in a nearby circle and sends a toy tank to seek out Foggy ("Uh oh.
 Looks like one of that silly dawg's booby traps!").

-After dodging a shot from the tank, he is then kicked violently by a bull (the real target of the tank), launching and trapping him in a converted thresher retooled for the sole purpose of transforming Foghorn into a hen forever.
+After dodging a shot from the tank, Foghorn is then kicked violently by a bull (the real target of the tank), launching and trapping him in a converted thresher retooled for the sole purpose of transforming Foghorn into a hen forever.
 After Foggy lands in the thresher, he disappears from view as a rope laden spindle revolves at high speed, ensnaring Foggy within an undetermined length of rope.
-Once Foggy pops out of the thresher landing on a conveyor belt, her arms are bound to her sides giving Foghorn a bustline, and her beak was also tied shut to prevent speech and to alter said beak into a fluted shape, adding to her new henlike appearance.
-While Foggy rides the conveyor belt, she is subjected to a "makeover" which begins when eyelids with blue eyeshadow and long thick eyelashes are literally glued on, continues when a plunger with red lipstick smacks into Foggy's beak, coating her beak with the lipstick, a blue bonnet with a redhead wig is put onto her head, and ends when Foggy drops headfirst into a blue dress, bounces off a makeshift trampoline (a corset), gently floating down to earth as her dress functions like an umbrella a minute later, the busty redheaded hen landing between the dog, and the banty rooster, as her feet slide into a pair of blue heels.
-The banty rooster demands an impromptu marriage ceremony and Barnyard Dog readily obliges, donning a preachers hat and declaring them husband and wife, "or somethin...".
-Foggy tries to protest ("But I'm a rooster!", which the beatnik rooster doesn't understand because Foggy's speech is obscured by her beak being tied shut); the banty rooster however, is willing to accept her shortcomings.
+Once Foggy pops out of the thresher landing on a conveyor belt, his arms are bound to his sides giving Foghorn a bustline, and his beak was also tied shut to prevent speech and to alter said beak into a fluted shape, adding to his new henlike appearance.

+While Foggy rides the conveyor belt, he is subjected to a "makeover" which begins when eyelids with blue eyeshadow and long thick eyelashes are literally glued on, continues when a plunger with red lipstick smacks into Foggy's beak, coating his beak with the lipstick, a blue bonnet with a redhead wig is put onto his head, and ends when Foggy drops headfirst into a blue dress, bounces off a makeshift trampoline (a corset), gently floating down to earth as his dress functions like an umbrella a minute later, the busty redheaded hen landing between the dog, and the banty rooster, as his feet slide into a pair of blue high heels.

+The banty rooster demands an impromptu wedding ceremony and Barnyard Dog readily obliges, donning a preacher's hat and declaring them husband and wife, "or somethin...".
+Foggy tries to protest ("But I'm a rooster!", which the beatnik rooster doesn't understand because Foggy's speech is obscured by his beak being tied shut); the banty rooster however, is willing to accept his shortcomings.
 Mimicking the final scene of Some Like It Hot the banty closes the cartoon carrying Foggy away, telling him "Don't let it bug ya ma'mm.
-Like, we can't all be perfect!" before walking away with his blushing bride.
+Like, we can't all be perfect!"